+2.12 Conversion of Commercial Yachts to Passenger Yachts

+2.12.1 Existing Commercial yachts may convert to Passenger Yachts subject that they meet all the requirements of the Passenger Yacht Code.

+2.13 Exemptions

-- 2.11.4 A vessel having its keel laid prior to the entry into force of this Code and which undergoes a major alteration/modification/conversion shall be considered as a newbuilding and thus it shall comply with all the requirements as detailed in the Code.
-A major alteration/modification/conversion means, namely, a substantial change in the vessel's dimensions, carriage capacity, the vessel's type and/or any change that substantially increases the vessel's life. - 2.12 Conversion of Commercial Yachts to Passenger Yachts - 2.12.1 Existing Commercial yachts may convert to Passenger Yachts subject that they meet all the requirements of the Passenger Yacht Code and of the applicable Passenger Ship Conventions. - 2.13 Exemptions - 2.13.1 Exemptions shall be granted only by the Administration. - Applications for any exemption shall be made to the Administration by the vessel's RO and shall be supported by a reasonable justification and recommendation for the exemption.
-The granting of exemptions shall be regarded as exceptional. - 2.14 Carriage of Support Personnel - 2.14.1 Carriage of Support Personnel (such as security guards, child minders, carers, entertainers, maintenance and specialised personnel etc) other than crew and passengers, may be accepted by this Administration, on a case by case basis and subject to there being sufficient accommodation spaces and safety equipment.
+- 2.13.1 Exemptions shall be granted only by the Administration. - 2.13.2 Applications for any exemption shall be made to the Administration by the vessel's RO and shall be supported by a reasonable justification for the exemption.
+The granting of exemptions shall be regarded as exceptional.

+2.14 Carriage of Support Personnel

+- 2.14.1 Carriage of Support Personnel (such as security guards, child minders, carers, entertainers, maintenance and specialised personnel etc) other than crew and passengers, may be accepted by this Administration, on a case by case basis and subject to there being sufficient accommodation spaces and safety equipment.
 Moreover, they shall not be assigned any duty on the Muster List and they shall receive onboard familiarisation training, in personal survival techniques and receive sufficient information and instruction to be able to: - 1. communicate with other persons onboard on elementary safety matters and understand safety information symbols, signs and alarm signals; - 2. know what to do if a person falls overboard or if fire or smoke is detected or if the fire or abandon ship alarm is sounded; - 3. identify muster and embarcation stations and emergency escape routes; - 4. locate and wear lifejackets; - 5. raise the alarm and have basic knowledge of use of portable fire extinguishers; - take immediate action upon encountering an accident and close and open fire doors, weathertight and watertight doors fitted onboard other than those for hull openings, - 7. be aware and be able to follow any Security related procedures. - 2.14.2 Onboard training shall be duly recorded and the records must be available onboard.